gridrek/zigbee-info/README.md

 - **Distributed Load:** By distributing the task of message forwarding across multiple routers, the network avoids overloading any single point.
 This distributed nature also improves data throughput and network robustness, as traffic can be dynamically balanced across the network.

 ## 6. Joining and Device Association:
-Zigbee Routers play a key role in allowing new devices to join the network, a process known as device association.
+Zigbee Routers play a key role in allowing new devices to join the network, a process known as **device association**.

 - **Association via ZR:** When a new device (like a sensor or light) tries to join the network, it does not need to communicate directly with the coordinator.
 It can join through the nearest ZR.
-The router will assign a 16-bit network address to the new device and forward this information to the coordinator.
+The router will assign a **16-bit network address** to the new device and forward this information to the coordinator.
 This decentralized process lightens the load on the ZC, allowing it to handle more devices without becoming a bottleneck.

-- **Parent-Child Relationship:** Once a ZR allows a new device to join the network, it acts as the device’s parent.
+- **Parent-Child Relationship:** Once a ZR allows a new device to join the network, it acts as the device’s **parent**.
 This parent-child relationship is crucial for low-power devices (ZEDs), which need to conserve energy.
-The ZR will store messages for these devices while they are in sleep mode and deliver them when they wake up.
+The ZR will store messages for these devices while they are in **sleep mode** and deliver them when they wake up.
 This mechanism ensures that energy-constrained devices can function efficiently without draining their batteries.

 ## 7. Network Maintenance and Beaconing:
-Zigbee Routers assist in network maintenance through the use of beacons and other network maintenance messages.
+Zigbee Routers assist in network maintenance through the use of **beacons** and other network maintenance messages.

-- **Beaconing:** Zigbee Routers periodically transmit beacon frames, which serve to synchronize devices in the network, inform devices about the network structure, and assist in keeping routing tables up to date.
-Beacons contain important network parameters, such as the PAN ID and the network addresses of nearby devices.
+- **Beaconing:** Zigbee Routers periodically transmit **beacon frames**, which serve to **synchronize devices** in the network, inform devices about the network structure, and assist in keeping routing tables up to date.
+Beacons contain important network parameters, such as the **PAN ID** and the **network addresses** of nearby devices.

 - **Network Health Monitoring:** By sending and receiving beacons, ZRs can monitor the health of the network, identify network changes (e.g., new routers joining or leaving), and update their routing tables accordingly.
 This ongoing maintenance ensures that the mesh network remains stable and efficient.

 ---